 The care needs assessment may identify that some equipment or adaptations would make life a lot easier and increase independence.
 See our equipment section for more information.

-Many day centres have closed and the few that remain cater for people with higher level needs.
+Many day centres have closed and many of the few that remain cater for people with higher level needs.
 A placement at a day centre is usually arranged through referral from a social worker or another professional although some day centres will also accept people who self refer.
 Places are generally allocated to people who cannot access other mainstream activities, even with support.
 They will also take into consideration the carer’s need for a whole day’s break from caring.

 Here is a list of day centres we know of that are currently operating in Bristol and South Gloucestershire.
 You may want to visit them first to see if you think it will meet the needs of the person that you care for.